IsurangaI/IsurangaI/README.md

 ![](Glitch1.gif)

 - Undergraduate of Computer Science and Engineering at University of Moratuwa
-- A Former trainee software Engineer at AtLink Communications Inc.
+- A former trainee software Engineer at AtLink Communications Inc.